 Taking a Break from Therapy

 Often times the parent or child might require a break, especially if they have complicated medical needs.
-Children suffering with various conditions should be excused from feeding therapy if needed.
+Children suffering from various conditions should be excused from feeding therapy if needed.

 Your child’s team of medical professionals should help you to ensure your child is getting proper nutrition until they are fit to return to oral feeding.

-Caregivers of the child in therapy, whether they are parents, grandparents, maids who cleaning home or legal guardians, should be active participants in the proposed feeding techniques.
+Caregivers of the child in therapy, whether they are parents, grandparents, or legal guardians, should be active participants in the proposed feeding techniques.
 Since children tend to spend more time at home than participating in therapy, it’s vital that caregivers know what techniques to implement on a consistent schedule.

-If you are experiencing these types of challenges with your baby or child, visit My Gym Carlsbadwebsite.
-Addressing these issues early with feeding therapy can make positive outcomes much easier to achieve.
+If you are experiencing these types of challenges with your baby or child, addressing these issues early with feeding therapy can make positive outcomes much easier to achieve.

 Eating struggles can be very stressful, but with the help of feeding therapy, children with feeding disorders can transition to healthy, balanced eating.